BlueeDD/witpappreact/README.md

 To have a debug menu on your mobile device type `m` .

+## Building the App

+Ensure that you have eas-cli installed (if not use `npm install -g eas-cli`)

+Run the following commands:

+- `eas login` which will ask you to log in your expo account
+- `eas build -p android` for android
+- `eas build -p ios` for iOS

 ## Dependencies

 The project uses the following major dependencies: